-A. For the purpose of determining subsidy eligibility, the IRS and the health insurance exchanges use an ACA-specific version of modified adjusted gross income (MAGI).
+A. To determine subsidy eligibility, the IRS and the health insurance exchange/Marketplace use an ACA-specific version of modified adjusted gross income (MAGI).
 MAGI is based on household income, even if only one spouse is applying for a policy in the exchange.
+And yes, Social Security income is counted in MAGI.

 Keep in mind that subsidy eligibility is a function of income related to the poverty level.
-Although your total household income is obviously higher than your wife’s income alone, the poverty level for a household of two is also higher than the poverty level for a household of one.
+Although your total household income is higher than your wife’s income alone, the poverty level for a household of two is also higher than the poverty level for a household of one.
 So while your income is counted when determining whether she’ll qualify for a subsidy, you’re also counted as part of the household when determining how the household’s income compares with the poverty level.